Roadside bomb in Yemen's Aden targets provincial governor's convoy

 The Western-backed alliance of Sunni Muslim Arab states intervened in Yemen’s war in 2015 to restore the government of President Abd-Rabbu Mansour Hadi who was ousted from the capital Sanaa by the Houthis.

-Coalition forces quickly retook the southern city of Aden and smaller coastal towns, but since then neither side has made much progress in the war, widely seen as a proxy conflict between Saudi Arabia and Iran.
+Coalition forces quickly retook Aden and smaller coastal towns, but since then neither side has made much progress in the war, widely seen as a proxy conflict between Saudi Arabia and Iran.

+The number of assassinations and bombings in Aden has increased dramatically despite the presence of the Yemeni president and his government in the coastal city.

-Reporting by Mohammed Ghobari; Writing by Hadeel Al Sayegh; Editing by Matthew Mpoke Bigg
+Reporting by Mohammed Ghobari, additional reporting by Mohammed Mukhashaf; Writing by Hadeel Al Sayegh; Editing by Matthew Mpoke Bigg and David Stamp